ajschumacher/ajschumacher.github.io/20151112-creative_data_science/index.md

 -----

-Another angle is this:

 What's more important to the painting, the painter or the brush?

 Certainly you need both, and tools are more or less a requirement everywhere.
 But the mental tools, the skills and experience of the painter, these make the lion's share of the difference in the end results.

-I've taught “data science tools” for a number of years, and my overwhelming impression has been that mental tools matter more than the particular software people happen to use.
-So I'm going to try not to be overly specific to one particular domain or tool.
+I haven't taught painting, but I've taught “data science tools” for a number of years, and my overwhelming impression has been that mental tools matter more than the particular software people happen to use.

-It is nice to have good tools, and I will talk about R and Python—but there's also a risk of imbuing external tools with undue importance.
+The good news is that while you may not always be able to choose your tools, you can always choose (and improve) the self that you bring to them!

 -----